FishingHacks/botlist/README.md

 # Botlist
 ----

+I dont know how, but users without permission can review, edit and delete bots.
+Help needed

 There are cross site request forgery (csrf) attacks possible, was until now too lazy to fix them

 # Homepage